-ISAF International Sailing Federation- (now World Sailing) ISO International Standard Organization or International Organization for TT11 Standardization.
-ITU International Telecommunications Union Jackstay A securely fastened webbing or rope which permits a crewmember to move from one part of the boat to another without having to unclip a LH safety harness tether.
-Hull Length as defined by the ERS Lifeline Rope or wire line rigged as guardrail / guardline around the deck LISA IMO International Life-Saving Appliance Code LWL (Length of) loaded waterline Monohull A boat with one hull Moveable Material carried for the sole purpose of increasing weight and/or Ballast influencing stability and/or trim and which may be moved transversely but not varied in weight while a boat is racing Multihull A boat with more than one hull Open Cockpit A cockpit that is not a Contained Cockpit.
-ORC Offshore Racing Congress (formerly Offshore Racing Council) OSR Offshore Special Regulation(s) Permanently The item is effectively built-in by e.g. bolting, welding, glassing etc. Installed and may not be removed for or during racing.
-PLB Personal Locator Beacon Primary Launch Month & Year of first launch of the first boat of the production series or first launch of a non-series boat Proa Asymmetric Catamaran Rode Rope, chain, or a combination of both, which is used to connect an Roue anchor to the boat.
-RRS ISAF - Racing Rules of Sailing Safety Line A tether used to connect a safety harness to a strong point SAR Search and Rescue SART Search and Rescue Transponder Securely Held strongly in place by a method (e.g. rope lashings, wing-nuts) Fastened which will safely retain the fastened object in severe conditions including a 180° capsize and allows for the item to be removed and replaced during racing SOLAS SSS Safety of Life at Sea Convention The Safety and Stability Screening numeral Static Ballast Material carried for the sole purpose of increasing weight and/or to Static Dallast influencing stability and/or trim and which is not moved or varied in weight while a boat is racing Static Safety A safety line (usually shorter than a safety line carried with a harness) Line kept clipped on at a work-station STIX ISO 12217-2 Stability Index Variable Ballas t Water carried for the sole purpose of influencing stability and/or trim and which may be varied in weight and/or moved while a boat is racing.
-Waterline The water surface when the boat is floating in measurement trim World Sailing formerly the International Sailing Federation or ISAF The words "shall" and "must" are mandatory, and "should" and "may" are permissive.
-The word "yacht" shall be taken as fully interchangeable with the word boat".
+Global Positioning System

+Global Maritime Distress & Safety System

+Global Navigation Satellite System

+or several

+Suit

+GMDSS

+GNSS GPS Hatch The term hatch includes the entire hatch assembly including the lid or cover as part of that assembly

+HMPE High Modulus Polyethylene (Dyneema®/Spectra® or equivalent)

+IMO International Maritime Organisation

+IMSO The International Mobile Satellite Organisation, the independent, intergovernmental organisation that oversees Inmarsat's performance of its Public Service Obligations for the GMDSS and reports on these to satellite distress and safety communications, plus general communications via voice, fax and data

+IMO

+INMARSAT Inmarsat Global Limited is the private company that provides GMDSS

+ISAF International Sailing Federation- (now World Sailing)

+ISO International Standard Organization or International Organization for

+Standardization.

+ITU International Telecommunications Union

+Jackstay A securely fastened webbing or rope which permits a crewmember to move from one part of the boat to another without having to unclip a safety harness tether.

+LH Hull Length as defined by the ERS

+Lifeline Rope or wire line rigged as guardrail / guardline around the deck

+LSA IMO International Life-Saving Appliance Code

+LWL (Length of) loaded waterline

+Monohull A boat with one hull

+Moveable Material carried for the sole purpose of increasing weight and/or Ballast influencing stability and/or trim and which may be moved transversely but not varied in weight while a boat is racing

+Multihull A boat with more than one hull

+Open Cockpit A cockpit that is not a Contained Cockpit.

+ORC Offshore Racing Congress (formerly Offshore Racing Council)

+OSR Offshore Special Regulation(s)

+Permanently The item is effectively built-in by e.g. bolting, welding, glassing etc. and

+Installed may not be removed for or during racing.

+PLB Personal Locator Beacon

+Primary Launch Month & Year of first launch of the first boat of the production series or first launch of a non-series boat anchor to the boat.

+Proa Asymmetric Catamaran

+Rode Rope, chain, or a combination of both, which is used to connect an

+RRS ISAF - Racing Rules of Sailing

+Safety Line A tether used to connect a safety harness to a strong point

+SAR Search and Rescue

+SART Search and Rescue Transponder

+Securely Held strongly in place by a method (e.g. rope lashings, wing-nuts) which will safely retain the fastened object in severe conditions including a 180° capsize and allows for the item to be removed and ricidulity a 100 capsize and allows for the item to be removed an replaced during racing

+SOLAS Safety of Life at Sea Convention

+SSS The Safety and Stability Screening numeral

+Static Ballast Material carried for the sole purpose of increasing weight and/or to influencing stability and/or trim and which is not moved or varied in weight while a boat is racing

+Static Safety A safety line (usually shorter than a safety line carried with a harness)

+Line kept clipped on at a work-station STIX ISO 12217-2 Stability Index and which may be varied in weight and/or moved while a boat is racing.
+Waterline The water surface when the boat is floating in measurement trim World Sailing formerly the International Sailing Federation or ISAF words "shall" and "must" are mandatory, and "should" and "may" are • nissive. word "vacht" shall be taken as fully interchangeable with the word "boa

+Variable Ballast Water carried for the sole purpose of influencing stability and/or trim